-I always had a passion to cook and in middle school I would start making dinner for my parents once a week.
+I always had a passion to cook and in middle school, I would start making dinner for my parents once a week.
 As you could guess right after high school I enrolled into Culinary school, where while in my second semester I met the cute new student named Colby and we’ve been together ever since.
 While in school I took a job as a line cook at the newly opened P.F.
 Chang’s restaurant, but like every Seattleite I found my love for coffee and promptly quit P.F.
 Chang’s and bouncing around from coffee roasters and mom and pop coffee shops until I was given the chance to open my own coffee shop.
 Together Colby and I opened and ran our little coffee shop that was in the heart of the Fremont neighborhood of Seattle.
 Colby and I closed the coffee shop shortly after finding out we were not only pregnant but pregnant with TWINS!!
-After a few years of working as a waitress and being a new mother I decided that being a mother was more important and quit my job and stayed home with the boys while trying to find creative ways to make money from home.
+After a few years of working as a waitress and being a new mother, I decided that being a mother was more important and quit my job and stayed home with the boys while trying to find creative ways to make money from home.
 I started making wedding and specialty cakes for friends and friends of friends, I also started designing and burning custom cutting boards.

 These days I am consumed with making my yard feed not only my family but other families by selling my extra produce and eggs.
 I’m also trying to find better ways to grow my normal garden staples but also trying new things to grow like mushrooms and wheat.
-The dream though is to start a farm, we want to run a wedding venue as our main income but also have a commercial kitchen so we can make cheeses, cured meats and what ever else we can think of to sell off the farm.
-We currently have 10 chickens and trying to figure out weather to get ducks or game birds, since we don’t have the room for what we really want goats, a cow or 2, game birds and ducks and probably a pig or 2.
+The dream though is to start a farm, we want to run a wedding venue as our main income but also have a commercial kitchen so we can make cheeses, cured meats and whatever else we can think of to sell off the farm.
+We currently have 10 chickens and trying to figure out whether to get ducks or game birds, since we don’t have the room for what we really want.
+We really want goats, a cow or 2, game birds and ducks and probably a pig or 2.
 As well as a huge garden and big greenhouse so I can grow year round what I can in the Pacific North West.